LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

 ### **For file import**

-Send an email to the DAT inbox with a request for a file import to a VRE, mentioning the following in the email
+Send an email to the DAT inbox with a request for a file import to a VRE, mentioning the project name or code in the email subject.
+The following should be included/highligfhted in the file export request.
  - the name and or project code of the VRE
  - the name and email address of the data sender
  - the source and type of the file to be imported